boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 west build -b thingy91_nrf9160_ns --pristine -- -DOVERLAY_CONFIG="prov-prj.conf"
 ```

-and then flash that resulting firmware to your device
+to add the credentials for the [Eclipse/Californium Sandbox](https://github.com/eclipse-californium/californium/blob/main/README.md#interop-server) and then flash that resulting firmware to your device with

 ```sh
 west flash --erase